BCM-HGSC/qdpi/README.md

 Aligned read CIGAR fields from a BAM/CRAM are parsed.
 Subsequences spanning the bed coordinates are selected and every insertion/deletion operation summed to create a "Read Delta".
-This read delta represents the relative increase/decrease of an allele over a region.
+This read delta represents the relative increase/decrease of allele length over a region.

 In order to ensure that changes observed over a bed-region actually belong into said bed-region, alignments over flanking regions around the bed-region are also checked.
-First, only alignments spanning `--anchor` base-pairs upstream/downstream of the bed-region are considered.
-Second, only alignments with fewer then `--max-edits` edit operations over the bed-region are considered.
-The defaults of `--anchor 200` and `--max-edits 10` roughly enforces a maximum flanking-region error rate of 5%
+First, only alignments spanning `--flank` base-pairs upstream/downstream of the bed-region are considered.
+Second, only alignments with fewer then `--max-edits` operations over the bed-region are considered.
+The defaults of `--flank 200` and `--max-edits 10` roughly enforces a maximum flanking-region error rate of 5%